TheCOVID19InfoBot/TheCOVID19InfoBot.github.io/RestrictBotToAChannel.md

 ## 2. Switch to the permissions tab.

-## 3. For bot roles, add permission settings.
+## 3. In bot roles, add permission settings.

 ## 4. Choose bot roles.